President-Edith Lizalde

 In her free time, Debby enjoys travel, watching sports, especially UVA basketball and football.
 The Women With Weapons gun club is near to her heart as a co-founder.

 Debby has enjoyed serving the community, getting to know members of the neighborhoods and getting involved in city government.
 She believes a city works best when it works in partnership with the people it serves.
-She encourages you to drop her a line at [email protected] if you have ideas for the betterment of our three neighborhoods.

 First Vice President-Kathy O’Hara